We have choices in how we raise and teach our children – to kill creativity or foster it. ©Leslie Owen Wilson

 - Children’s author Tomie de Paola’s book The art lesson

 - Helen E. Buckley’s classic poem The Little Boy appears on many sites.It is about a little boy genuinely excited to go to school.
 However what he finds there is conformity and that he is to sit and wait until the teacher tells him what to do.
 Depressingly, in the end he can no longer think or create for himself, but he is very good at sitting and waiting to be told what to do.
 See if you can find this allegory.
 It is a potent lesson about the power of teachers.
-Here are some links – Version 1; Version 2.
+Here is one link to the story – the Little Boy Version 1

-All of these speak of similar tales telling about how teachers, concerned more with obedience and conformity, steal children’s creative spirits.
-While civility and appropriate social behavior are important in our very interpersonal, collaborative, and cooperative world, as adults we need to find a balance between perpetuating the need for obedience and social order, and helping maintain school and home atmospheres that foster times for creative activities and imaginative play.
+In a very crowded world, civility and appropriate social behavior are important skills in a society that values interpersonal, collaborative, and cooperative skills.
+But as caring adults and role models we need to find a balance between perpetuating the need for obedience and social order, and helping maintain school and home atmospheres that foster times for creative activities and imaginative play.
 Creative exploration often has no definitive end product or final destination — sometimes it is about the journey and what is learned along the way.
-And please remember daydreaming is not wasting time.
+And please remember daydreaming is not wasting time!
 Often it is the brain looking for an escape from boredom, or the “little gray cells ” of the human brain looking for solutions.
+(I even wrote a poem about its importance – The Swirls.)

 On the importance of persistence and reflection in fostering creativity